Guangzhou Baiyun International Airport: FedEx Asia-Pacific hub

-Construction began in 2006 and the hub was originally scheduled to open on December 26, 2008.
-On November 17, 2008, after several months of testing, FedEx announced that the opening date was delayed to the first half of 2009 when the hub was expected to be fully operational.
+Construction began in 2006 and the hub was originally scheduled to open on 26 December 2008.
+On 17 November 2008, after several months of testing, FedEx announced that the opening date was delayed to the first half of 2009 when the hub was expected to be fully operational.
 FedEx claimed that the revised operation date "provided FedEx with the necessary time to fully test all systems and processes, as well as work closely with the Guangzhou authorities to ensure all necessary approvals are in place".

-On December 17, 2008, the hub completed its first flight operations test.
-A FedEx MD-11 aircraft took off from Subic Bay International Airport in the Philippines and landed at Baiyun Airport at 5:50 am.
+On 17 December 2008, the hub completed its first flight operations test.
+A FedEx MD-11 aircraft took off from Subic Bay International Airport in the Philippines and landed at Baiyun Airport at 05:50 local time.
 The flight was handled by the new FedEx hub team, using the FedEx ramp control tower and the new 24,000 package per hour sort system.
 Following a successful operations' process, the flight departed on time for its final destination at Charles de Gaulle Airport in Paris, France.
 This Asia-Europe flight route operated four times per week during test run.
-FedEx also announced that the hub would start operation on February 6, 2009.
+FedEx also announced that the hub would start operation on 6 February 2009.

-FedEx closed its 13-year-old Asia-Pacific hub at Subic Bay of northern Philippines on February 6, 2009, with the last flight leaving for Taiwan just before dawn, while hub operations have moved to Baiyun Airport.
+FedEx closed its 13-year-old Asia-Pacific hub at Subic Bay of northern Philippines on 6 February 2009, with the last flight leaving for Taiwan just before dawn, while hub operations have moved to Baiyun Airport.
 The first flight that arrived at the new FedEx Asia-Pacific hub originated from Indianapolis International Airport.
-The MD-11 aircraft landed at 11:07 pm at Baiyun International Airport from Charles de Gaulle International Airport in Paris, marking the opening and full operations of the new Asia-Pacific hub.
+The MD-11 aircraft landed at 23:07 local time at Baiyun International Airport from Charles de Gaulle Airport in Paris, marking the opening and full operations of the new Asia-Pacific hub.

 Runways

-Guangzhou Baiyun International Airport now has three runways.
-The third runway opened on February 5, 2015, which temporarily tackled the long‐standing capacity obstacle.
+Guangzhou Baiyun International Airport now has five runways.

+The third runway opened on 5 February 2015, which temporarily tackled the long‐standing capacity obstacle.
 The operation of the third runway expanded Baiyun Airport's capacity, pushing business up.
-Unfortunately, the third runway can only be used for landing, as its airspace conflicts with Foshan Airport.
+Unfortunately, the third runway can only be used for landing, as its airspace conflicts with Foshan Shadi Airport.
 The airport is planning to build two additional runways.

+The fourth runway 01L/19R opened on January 23, 2025, makes Guangzhou Baiyun Airport the fourth airport to have a four-runway system in China after Shanghai-Pudong, Beijing-Daxing and Chongqing-Jiangbei.
+The current third runway 01/19 will be renamed 01R/19L.

+The fifth runway 03/21 opened on October 30, 2025, makes Guangzhou Baiyun Airport the second airport to have a five-runway system in China after Shanghai-Pudong.

+The five-runway system will normally be operating as follows: